Ron Howard: 1977–1992: Rise to prominence

-1990s

-Howard continued directing through the 1990s, including the American drama Backdraft revolving around firefighters.
+Howard continued directing through the 1990s, including the American thriller Backdraft revolving around firefighters.
 The film starred Kurt Russell, Donald Sutherland, and Robert De Niro.
 Film critics Gene Siskel of the Chicago Tribune and Roger Ebert of the Chicago Sun-Times gave the film a positive review.
 In 1992, he directed the western film epic Far and Away starring Tom Cruise and Nicole Kidman.
-Despite receiving mixed reviews from critics the film was a financial success earning 137 million against its budget of 60 million.
-In 1994, Howard directed the newspaper comedy drama The Paper with an ensemble starring Michael Keaton, Glenn Close, Marisa Tomei, Jason Alexander, Jason Robards, and Robert Duvall.
+Despite receiving mixed reviews from critics the film was a financial success, earning 137 million against its budget of 60 million.
+In 1994, Howard directed the newspaper comedy-drama The Paper with an ensemble starring Michael Keaton, Glenn Close, Marisa Tomei, Jason Alexander, Jason Robards, and Robert Duvall.
 The film received rave reviews with many praising Keaton's leading performance.

+1995–2008: Historical dramas and acclaim

 Howard's direction for the 1995 docudrama film Apollo 13 received praise from critics.
-The film stars Tom Hanks, Kevin Bacon, and Bill Paxton as the three astronauts members of the Apollo 13 flight crew, with supporting performances from Gary Sinise, Ed Harris, and Kathleen Quinlan.
+The film stars Tom Hanks, Kevin Bacon, and Bill Paxton as three astronauts, members of the Apollo 13 flight crew, with supporting performances from Gary Sinise, Ed Harris, and Kathleen Quinlan.
 The film was a massive financial success earning $335 million off a budget of $52 million.
-The film received widespread critical acclaim with Roger Ebert of the Chicago Sun-Times praised the film in his review saying: "A powerful story, one of the year's best films, told with great clarity and remarkable technical detail, and acted without pumped-up histrionics."
+The film received widespread critical acclaim with Roger Ebert of the Chicago Sun-Times praising the film in his review saying: "A powerful story, one of the year's best films, told with great clarity and remarkable technical detail, and acted without pumped-up histrionics."
 The film went on to receive nine Academy Award nominations including Best Picture.